Multi-Exit Kolmogorov-Arnold Networks: enhancing accuracy and parsimony: Background

 where $y_i$ is the true value for observation $i$ and $\hat{y}_i$ is the KAN's prediction for that observation, while the regularization loss is a combination of an L1 norm and an entropy both defined on the activation functions (for details, see Liu \emph{et al.}~\cite{liu2025kan}).
 Activation function parameters are learned via gradient-based optimization to minimize $\mathcal{L}$ on training data.
 Training commonly includes a refinement process where the resolution of the B-spline grids is increased; gradually increasing grid resolution during training has been shown to improve KAN accuracy better than using a finer grid from the start~\cite{liu2025kan}.
+This grid refinement process acts as a form of path regularization.
+In addition to refinement, Liu \emph{et al.}~\cite{liu2025kan} also introduce pruning of weak links as a post-training regularization step (we discuss the potential of pruning in Sec.~\ref{sec:discussion}).
 KANs are typically optimized with quasi-Newton methods, particularly L-BFGS~\cite{liu1989limited}, also employed in this work, though first-order methods such as SGD or Adam~\cite{kingma2014adam} can be used as well.